Time Series Classification by Class-Specific Mahalanobis Distance Measures: Related Works

+Unlike many other distance measures, such as the Euclidean distance, the DTW can handle sequences of different lengths.
+However, according to \cite{ratanamahatana2005tmd} ``comparing sequences of different lengths and reinterpolating them to equal length produce no statistically significant difference in accuracy or precision/recall.''
+In other words, when comparing time series having different lengths, we may linearly interpolate them to have the same length without loss of classification accuracy.

-\cite{Gaudin:2006:ATW:1193211.1193725} proposed a weighted version of the DTW called Adaptable Time Warping.
+As an extension, some matches might be forbidden if the data points are too far apart~\citep{itakura1975mpr,sakoe1978dpa}. \cite{Yu20112787} has proposed learning this warping constraint from the data. \cite{Gaudin:2006:ATW:1193211.1193725} proposed a weighted version of the DTW called Adaptable Time Warping.
 Instead of computing $\sum_{(i,j)\in \Gamma} |x_i - y_j|^p$, it computes $\sum_{(i,j)\in \Gamma} M_{i,j}|x_i - y_j|^p$ where $M$ is some matrix.
-Unfortunately, finding the optimal matrix $M$ can be a challenge. \cite{Jeong2010} investigated another form of weighted DTW where you seek the minimize

-where $w$ is some weight vector.
-Many other variations on the DTW distance have been proposed, e.g.,~\cite{springerlink:10.1007/s11634-006-0004-6}.
+Unfortunately, finding the optimal matrix $M$ can be a challenge. \cite{Jeong2010} investigated another form of weighted DTW where you seek to minimize the cost $\sqrt[p]{\sum_{(i,j)\in \Gamma} w_{|i-j|}|x_i - y_j|^p}$ where $\mathbf{w}$ is some weight vector.
+Many other variations on the DTW have been proposed, e.g.,~\cite{springerlink:10.1007/s11634-006-0004-6}.